HelgasonLab/HelgasonLab.github.io/index.md

 {% capture text %}

 We are interested in related leukaemias and myeloproliferative neoplasms, with the overall aim of targeting appropriate therapy to the stem cell compartment to remove the population in which drug resistance occurs.
-All on-going projects relate to targeting: Leukaemia Stem Cells, Autophagy, Cancer Metabolism, Leukaemia Niche.
+All ongoing projects relate to targeting: Leukaemia Stem Cells, Autophagy, Cancer Metabolism, Leukaemia Niche.

 {%
   include button.html
-  link="research"
+  link="publications"
   text="See our publications"
   icon="fa-solid fa-arrow-right"
   flip=true